 Our Statement on Equity

 To increase equity, GLT effects change at the structural level, beyond campaigns of diversity.
-We act together as board members of color and indigenous peoples identifying and confronting practices of bias, cultural preference and homogeneity, to transform the environmental sector.
-We do this because it is time to realign the narrative about who cares about the environment, who bears the burdens of degradation, and who benefits from inclusiveness at every level.
+We act together as fiduciaries of color and indigenous peoples identifying and confronting practices of bias, cultural preference and homogeneity, to transform the environmental sector.
+We do this because it is necessary to reaffirm the narrative about who cares about the environment, who bears the burdens of degradation, and who benefits from inclusiveness at every level.
+Everyone cares.
+Burdens are disproportionate.
 Everyone benefits.
-And practices of exclusion have kept the profession of environment from achieving its highest potential, to heal, in the world of communities.
+Practices of exclusion keep the environmental profession from achieving its highest potential: healing and sustaining all communities.

 We envision a world where communities of color and all indigenous peoples are equal owners and users of our movement’s tools, networks, and license to live and to lead.
 We undertake this work as multi-generational environmental leaders for the betterment of all peoples, and for the success of natural world, our deepest partner and most sacred provider.